nsat/space-services-user-guide/dev-env/in-orbit/Readme.md

 1. Append the tarball to a `bash` install script

-See the [`create_package`](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/sabertooth/create_package) script in [github](https://github.com/nsat/space-services-user-guide/tree/main/tutorials/sabertooth/).
+See the [`create_package`](https://github.com/nsat/space-services-user-guide/blob/main/dev-env/in-orbit/create_package) script in [github](https://github.com/nsat/space-services-user-guide/tree/main/dev-env/in-orbit/).

 ## Deploy Script

-Deployment is a 2-step process of uploading the install file and executing it on the `SABERTOOTH`.
+Deployment is a 2-step process of uploading the install file and executing it on the payload.
+Below are the steps for the `SABERTOOTH` payload.
+All steps should be repeated for the `SDR` and `IPI` if required.

 ### Upload Script